-Lately, we've noticed a lot of designers using geometric patterns, shapes and styles in their logo designs, vector art and more.
+Lately, we've noticed a lot of designers using geometric patterns, shapes and styles in their logo designs (opens in new tab), vector art (opens in new tab) and more.
 Using these shapes, the designs become a simple yet wholly striking work of art channelling influences from the design era of art deco.

 We've rounded up our favourite examples of geometric patterns and designs featuring geometric shapes.
 See what you think...

-01. Eric Broug
+05. Eric Broug (opens in new tab)

 Dutch artist and designer Eric Broug discovered Islamic geometric art as a student in Amsterdam, and has been pursuing it ever since.
-Because the use of figurative images is forbidden in Islamic art, it often uses intricate geometric patterns, created by the repetition, overlapping and interlacing of squares and circles, following mathematical rules.
+Because the use of figurative images is forbidden in Islamic art, he often uses intricate geometric patterns, created by the repetition, overlapping and interlacing of squares and circles, following mathematical rules.

-02. Jeremy Booth
+06. Jeremy Booth (opens in new tab)

-Born and raised in Louisville, Kentucky, Jeremy Booth is a self-taught designer and illustrator whose style has been described as 'vector noir', with an emphasis on strong angular lines with plenty of bold light and shadow.
+Born and raised in Kentucky, Jeremy Booth is a self-taught designer and illustrator whose style has been described as 'vector noir', with an emphasis on strong angular lines with plenty of bold light and shadow.

 07. City of Melbourne (opens in new tab)

 Bringing a city together through branding is no easy task, especially when the city in question is a diverse as Melbourne, Australia.
-However that's exactly what branding agency Landor (opens in new tab) had to achieve with their aesthetic for the City of Melbourne Council.
+However that's exactly what branding agency Landor (opens in new tab) had to achieve with its aesthetic for the City of Melbourne Council.

 Thanks to a clever geometric design, the chunky 'M' logo is flexible enough to reflect the different aspects and personalities of the city.
-Accompanied by a broader branding campaign that spreads across print and online platforms, Landor have successfully tied together the city through angular imagery.
+Accompanied by a broader branding campaign that spreads across print and online platforms, Landor has successfully tied together the city through angular imagery.